Scientific name: Allium species

 Wild onions can be dried for later use but be warned, if you dry them in a dehydrator your whole house will smell like onions for days.

 There is a minimally toxic mimic of wild onion, which is called Crow's Poison (Nothoscordum bivalve).
 This plant look almost identical to a small wild onion but it lacks the onion/garlic smell when.
 Crushed Crow's Poison smell like grass whereas the wild onion smells like onion when crushed.
 The toxins in Crow's Poison are very weak and in a very low amount.
 You would have to eat a pound of the plant just to get a bad stomach.
+When dug up, Crow's Poison will have a cluster of attached bulbs underground.

-Crow's Poison (SLIGHTLY TOXIC)
+Crow's Poison (MILDLY POISONOUS)

-Closeup of Crow's Poison flower (SLIGHTLY TOXIC).
+Close-up of Crow's Poison flower (SLIGHTLY TOXIC).